galette/galettedoc/source/index.rst

 :doc:`developer guide <development/index>`

-You can also :doc:`know more about Galette documentation </about>` (used technologies, how to retrieve sources and build).
+If you want, you can also :doc:`learn more about Galette's documentation itself</about>` (used technologies, how to retrieve the documentation sources, translate and build it).

 .. only:: html